Fort Beauregard: Evacuation

-On September 4, 1863, the fort was evacuated and destroyed by fort commander Lieutenant Colonel George W. Logan in the face of a formidale expedition under the Federal generals, M.M.
+On September 4, 1863, the fort was evacuated and destroyed by fort commander Lieutenant Colonel George W. Logan in the face of a formidable expedition under the Federal generals, M.M.
 Crocker and Walter Q. Gresham, which marched up from opposite Natchez.

 Development

 In recent years, the fort has been home to several re-enactments.
 It is also open to the public.
 At one time, there were plans to develop an amusement park on the site, but these plans did not develop to fruition.
 For a while it had several small shops that have now been bought out and moved to different locations.
 Plans for future re-enactments are being made.